- Search The Registry

 The Afro-American Council met in the senate chambers of the State Capitol on July 9, 1902.
 Other organizations met elsewhere.
 Despite troublesome opposition from anti-Washington forces, Booker T. Washington's Tuskegee machine won control of the entire convention and saw its slate of officers elected.
 Washington's domination, however, did not prevent sessions from being long and stormy.
 Before the St. Paul convention, resistance to Washington amounted to little more than criticism of his approach to race problems and his seeming acquiescence to disfranchisement and segregation in the South.

 Opposition was chiefly verbal and represented no organized threat to his leadership.
 During the months preceding the St. Paul conference, rumors began to circulate regarding an impending coup by radical forces.
-It was Washington's display of authoritarian power in St. Paul that led radicals to a grand demonstration against his leadership at the national convention of the council the following year in Louisville.
+Washington's display of authoritarian power in St. Paul led radicals to a grand demonstration against his leadership at the national convention of the council the following year in Louisville.
 After the Louisville meeting of 1903, radicals led by W.E.B.
-Du Bois and William Monroe Trotter withdrew from active membership in the organization and took with them many of the younger and more able leaders.
+Du Bois and William Monroe Trotter withdrew from active membership in the organization.
+They took with them many of the younger and more able leaders.

 After 1900 the Appeal suffered a dramatic decline in prestige and circulation, although it hung on for many years.
-The Appeal closed its Dallas office in April 1901, its Washington office in January, f903, and its St. Louis and Louisville offices in October 1903, in March 1913, the Chicago Appeal ceased publication, leaving St. Paul and Minneapolis offices as the sole remnants of a once-proud journalistic empire.
-Although diminished in stature and circulation, the Appeal continued its vitriolic crusade against discrimination and injustices until shortly after the death of John Quincy Adams in September 1922.
+The Appeal closed its Dallas office in April 1901, its Washington office in January f903, and its St. Louis and Louisville offices in October 1903; in March 1913, the Chicago Appeal ceased publication, leaving St. Paul and Minneapolis offices as the sole remnants of a once-proud journalistic empire.
+Although diminished in stature and circulation, the Appeal continued its vitriolic crusade against discrimination and injustices shortly after John Quincy Adams's death in September 1922.

 David Vassar Taylor, contributing article,